 Either as your own or hire one for the night.
 If you are hosting an au pair or demi pair you need a spare room and with au pairs you need to pay them.
 They assist with childcare and things during the week for an agreed amount of hours.
 Demi pairs are free because you provide room and board for up to 20 hours of care.

-Whenever I have needed a sitter, I have asked in Au Pair groups on Facebook, am able to check references and always have numerous people interested.
+Previously, whenever I needed a sitter, I have asked in Au Pair groups on Facebook, I am able to check references and always have numerous people interested.

 Friends and family

 Living in Canberra, I relied heavily on my family.
 I’m fortunate to come from a large, supportive family.
 While you probably can’t get them to sit all the time, every now and then they usually don’t mind. i now live across the road from an elerly couple who want my kids all the time.
 They beg me to have them so it works out well!